smjonas/snippet-converter.nvim/doc/documentation.md

 `default_opts.headless: boolean`

 Specifies whether the `:ConvertSnippets` command should run in headless mode.
-If set to `false`, a UI window will show the status of the conversion operation.
+If set to `false`, a floating window will show the status of the conversion operation.

 **Default:** `false`